LIPS-scheme/lips/docs/docs/scheme-intro/continuations.md

 ## Generators

 Some languages have generators and a `yield` keyword.
-In Scheme you can create generators with continuations.
+In Scheme, you can create generators with continuations.

 ```scheme